Interwar period

-The Russian, Ottoman, Austro-Hungarian, and German Empires were dismantled, with the Ottoman territories and German colonies redistributed among the Allies, chiefly Britain and France.
+The Russian, Ottoman, Austro-Hungarian, and German empires were dismantled, with the Ottoman territories and German colonies redistributed among the Allies, chiefly Britain and France.
+In Russia, the Bolsheviks managed to regain control of Belarus and Ukraine, Central Asia, and the Caucasus, forming the Soviet Union.
 The western parts of the Russian Empire, Estonia, Finland, Latvia, Lithuania, and Poland became independent nations in their own right, and Bessarabia (now Moldova and parts of Ukraine) chose to reunify with Romania.
+In the Near East, Egypt and Iraq gained independence, while Nejd conquered Hejaz, eventually becoming the Kingdom of Saudi Arabia.

-In Russia, the Bolsheviks managed to regain control of Belarus and Ukraine, Central Asia, and the Caucasus, forming the Soviet Union.
-In the Near East, Egypt and Iraq gained independence.
 During the Great Depression, countries in Latin America nationalised many foreign companies (most of which belonged to the United States) in a bid to strengthen their own economies.
 The territorial ambitions of the Japanese, Italians, and Germans led to the expansion of their domains.
-The Soviets additionally harbored territorial ambitions during this period and sought to revise the post-WWI settlements.
+The Soviets, similarly, harbored territorial ambitions during this period and sought to revise the post-WWI settlements.

-Militarily, there was a markedly rapid advance in technology in the period, alongside lessons learned from WWI and new strategic and tactical innovations were catalysed.
+Militarily, there was a markedly rapid advance in technology in the period, which, alongside lessons learned from WWI, brought about strategic and tactical innovations.
 While the period would largely see a continuation of the development of the technologies pioneered in WWI, debates emerged as to the most effective use of these advancements.
-On land, discussions focused on how armoured, mechanised, and motorised forces should be employed, particularly in-relation to the traditional branches of the regular infantry, horse cavalry, and artillery.
+On land, discussions focused on how armoured, mechanised, and motorised forces should be employed, particularly in relation to the traditional branches of the regular infantry, horse cavalry, and artillery.
 In the air, the question of allocating air forces to strategic bombing versus dedicating such forces to frontline close air support was the primary contention, with some arguing that interceptor development was outpacing bombers, and others maintaining that "the bomber will always get through."
 In the naval sphere, the primary question was whether battleships would maintain their dominance of the seas or be rendered virtually obsolete by naval aviation.

+The interwar period ended on 1 September 1939 with the German invasion of Poland and the start of World War II.
 Via the events of WWII, the military deliberations and controversies characteristic of the interwar period ultimately were resolved, which served as a foundation for many of the tenets, doctrines, and strategies of modern warfare.
 Overall, the innovations of WWI and the interwar period would see a shift away from traditional line- and front-based warfare and towards a significantly more mobile, mechanised, and asymmetric form of combat.